 • Regulation (EU) 2022/991 of the European Parliament and of the Council of 8 June 2022 amending Regulation (EU) 2016/794, as regards Europol’s cooperation with private parties, the processing of personal data by Europol in support of criminal investigations, and Europol’s role in research and innovation, applicable from 28 June 2022.

 • Directive (EU) 2022/2555 of the European Parliament and of the Council of 14 December 2022 on measures for a high common level of cybersecurity across the Union, amending Regulation (EU) No 910/2014 and Directive (EU) 2018/1972, and repealing Directive (EU) 2016/1148 (NIS 2 Directive).
-Member States are required to incorporate this directive into national law by 18 October 2024.
+Member States were required to incorporate this directive into national law by 18 October 2024.

 • Directive (EU) 2022/2557 of the European Parliament and of the Council of 14 December 2022 on the resilience of critical entities and repealing Council Directive 2008/114/EC (CER Directive).
-Member States are required to incorporate this directive into national law by 18 October 2024.
+Member States were required to incorporate this directive into national law by 18 October 2024.

 • Directive (EU) 2023/977 of the European Parliament and of the Council of 10 May 2023 on the exchange of information between the law enforcement authorities of Member States and repealing Council Framework Decision 2006/960/JHA.
 Member States are required to incorporate this directive into national law by 12 December 2024.